sergi-andreu/ECG_project/README.md

 # Lessons learned
 It is not trivial to make predictions on ECG data.
 And due to the sensitive nature of ML use for healthcare, more robust pipelines, specially for explainability, need to be developed.

+I have learned how to read and annotate ECG data, and some practices for train models.
+These repository is a "starting point", and extending it could provide for interesting, useful and actionable tools, if a proportional level of energy is put into this.

 # Further work
 In this repository I show prototype / first steps code for approaching this problem, focusing on the superclass level.
 This code can be extended to other labels, such as sub-class level.